-The 29-year-old later left for Klopp’s former club Mainz but has been a free agent since leaving Ferencvaros in 2019.
+The 31-year-old later left for Klopp’s former club Mainz but he retired early after leaving Ferencvaros in 2019.

 Like Le Tallec, Sarr came through a different academy, in his case Bayer Leverkusen’s, but only made appearances for their reserve team before joining Dortmund.

 The centre-back made his Dortmund debut in a Champions League victory over Marseille at 18, one of only three appearances he ultimately made for the senior side.

-He’s now without a club after leaving German third-tier outfit Carl Zeiss Jena.
+He’s now at Bonner SC after leaving German third-tier outfit Carl Zeiss Jena.
 There’s a thread on Reddit about him making his debut for the lowly side; they were leading 1-0 before Sarr scored two own goals.
 Heavy.

 Durm had turned out for Mainz’s second team before rejecting the offer of a new contract to instead join Dortmund.

 The full-back remained at the club for six years, making 91 appearances and earning a place in Germany’s 2014 World Cup-winning squad.

 He then spent a season at Huddersfield Town in the Premier League before joining Eintracht Frankfurt and moving to Bundesliga II side FC Kaiserslautern in the summer.

 “I was playing in the second team of Dortmund when one day, late in the second half of 2012-13 season, Jurgen Klopp came to me after training and said he can imagine me as a Bundesliga defender,” Durm said in 2018.